gabiliz/social-media/README.md

 # PeakNet
 ![image](https://github.com/gabiliz/social-media/assets/54365855/a7d8fa09-eb97-4076-9222-b5c403ab815d)

-this project was made following the Next.js 13 full corse made by fireship
+this project was made following the Next.js 13 full course made by fireship

 i did some changes and added some new things to work as i wanted to